luke-landry/trit-file-transfer/README.md

 # trit-file-transfer
-**trit** is a lightweight CLI tool to transfer files over Wi-Fi or Ethernet using TCP and IP-based communication.
+**trit** is a CLI tool to transfer files over a local network using TCP/IP.

 ## Build
 ### Debian/Ubuntu